while1618/InstagramBot/README.md

 This project was developed exclusively for the purposes of learning and any kind of use of the software for spam purposes is not allowed.

 ### Bot and Panel
-Bot use unofficial Instagram [API](https://github.com/mgp25/Instagram-API) created by mgp25.
+The bot use unofficial Instagram [API](https://github.com/mgp25/Instagram-API) created by mgp25.
-Panel is created in MeteorJS.
+The panel was created in [MeteorJS](https://github.com/meteor/meteor).

 ## What it does?
 ### Followers